dragmine149/Python_Battleships/Documentation/Usage.md

 0: Back
 - Does what it says on the tin, goes back to main menu

-1: Change location
+1: Change location (Default: Saves)
 - Changes the default save location to specified location.
 As well as tests whever it can access that location.
 - Useful for playing multiplayer games

-2: Change Colour
+2: Change Colour (Default: yellow)
 - A fun feature that's not really needed but i personally like.
 You can set your colour to anything and during multiplayer, your name will be shown in the colour you set it to.
 - This setting also works by giving it only the first letter of the colour you would like your name to be.
 Useful if you can't spell.

+3: Change Print Output (Default: true)
+- This features makes the terminal and print output like a mac / idle output.
+Instead of getting rid of the output everytime 'clear' is called, it insteads moves the output so you can still see the errors.
+- This is not needed but very useful for debugging (and reporting bugs) as you can see the exact issue and what you were doing before hand.
+(If it hasn't already gotten cleared)
+- Note, this might take up more memory but shouldn't be that big of a deal.

-3: Delete Cache
+4: Delete Cache
 - Not really a setting, but something worth having.
 This command will delete all the cache in __pycache__ and and folders that end in __cache.
 - This does not stop the program on use, Delete any saved data.

-4: Setup
+5: Setup
 - Installs modules that are optional to use but could make the experience overall better.
 - These modules are not installed / bundled with the program by default as they are purley optional with little parts of the program using them.